iturdikulov/notes/research/Столяров-Программирование_том_1_Programming_volume_1.md

 (compare for example).

 Ada Lovelace - translated Babbage's analytical machine notes and added detailed comments.
-In one of these comments she provided full set of commands to calculate Bernoulli numbers on analytical machine - this set of commands is considered as first in history computer program, and Ada Lovelace is often called ==first programmer==.
+In one of these comments (Note G) she provided full set of commands to calculate Bernoulli numbers on analytical machine - this set of commands is considered as first in history computer program, and Ada Lovelace is often called ==first programmer==.